Use Case · June 6, 2026

 curl "https://api.snapshotflow.com/screenshot?url=https://example.com&full_page=true&width=1440&wait_until=networkidle2&wait_for_selector=.main-content&delay=1000&block_cookie_banners=true&reduced_motion=true&response_type=json" \ -H "X-Api-Key: your-api-key"

 Use response_type=json when your service needs metadata around each capture.
+See the quick-start guide for a full walkthrough of your first API call.

 Implementation Patterns for SaaS